Constitution of the European Hobbes Society

 IV.
 The EC shall be advised by the Advisory Board (AB).

 a.
-The AB shall consist of no fewer than ten and no more than fifteen members of the EHS.
+The AB shall consist of typically between ten and fifteen members of the EHS.

 b.
 The Editor-in-Chief of the journal Hobbes Studies shall be ex officio a member of the AB.

 c.
 The remainder of the AB shall be appointed at the discretion of the EC on the basis of distinguished contribution to Hobbes scholarship.

 d.
 No member of the EHS shall serve on the EC and AB at the same time.

 V. General Meetings of the EHS shall ordinarily be held biennially.

 a.
 The EC shall select the dates and locations for its meetings and shall circulate these to all members of the EHS.
 This GM shall ordinarily be scheduled to take place during a conference of the EHS.